Datawheel/mondrian-rest-client/README.md

 ## Installation

-`modnrian-rest-client` is not in NPM yet, install from GitHub or build it yourself.
+`mondrian-rest-client` is not in NPM yet, install from GitHub or build it yourself.

 ## Building